galmouzni/Shweta_et_al_2023/README.md

 > ### Volcano plot of genes in asynchronous cells
 >
-> `Scripts/Volcano_plot.r` build the volcano plot of Fig2a.
+> `Scripts/Volcano_plot.r` build the volcano plot of Fig2a and SuppFig2b.

 > ### Heatmap of DEGs
 >
-> `Scripts/Heatmaps.py` build the heatmaps for Fig2b, Fig2c, Fig3b, Fig3c.
+> `Scripts/Heatmaps.py` build the heatmaps for Fig2b, Fig2c, Fig3b, Fig3c, SuppFig2a and SuppFig2e.
 Gene order is set by hierarchical clustering performed on gene expression in synchronized cell lines.

 > ### clustering of DEGs in synchronized cells
 >
-> `Scripts/hclust_analysis_0.2_less_clusters.py` extracts the six clusters and build the boxplot panel shown in Fig2d and Fig3a.
+> `Scripts/hclust_analysis_0.2_less_clusters.py` extracts the six clusters shown in Fig2b and Fig3b, and build the boxplot panels shown in Fig2d and Fig3a.
 It is as an extension of [Heatmap of differentially expressed genes](#Heatmap-of-differentially-expressed-genes) section.

 > ### classification of genes based on gene expression